bwillink/FP_Comparative/README.md

-# Ecology and sexual conflict drive the macroevolutionary dynamics of inter-sexual mimicry and female-limited colour polymorphisms
+## Ecology and sexual conflict drive the macroevolutionary dynamics of female-limited colour polymorphisms

 Willink B, Ho TAT, and Svensson EI